Violeta1977/dashboard/README.md

 ## 🌟 About

-This project is for educational porpuses only.
+<p style=color:green>This project is for educational porpuses only.
 Pull request are welcome, but priority for project authors!
-Thank you for your cooperation!
+Thank you for your cooperation!<p>

 Site published at: https://github.com/Violeta1977/dashboard